Political positions of Mahathir Mohamad: Malay nationalism

 Mahathir has been described as a proponent of Malay nationalism.
 In The Malay Dilemma, he argued that the Malay race had been marginalised, and voiced his support for affirmative action policies for them.
 Upon his first resignation, he expressed his disappointment at the progress made towards his "principle task" of supporting the Malay race.
 In 2021, Mahathir said he did not believe in "Ketuanan Melayu", calling it a "fantasy", and said instead that he believed in "Bangsa Malaysia".

-Environment
+Environmentalism

 Mahathir has advocated for a balance between environmental protection and natural resource use for economic growth.
 He referred to the outcomes of the Earth Summit as "eco-imperialism", arguing that Global North countries put an undue burden on Global South countries for environmental degradation.
 In response to international scrutiny, he said in 2019 that linking palm oil production to deforestation was "baseless, unfair and unjustified" and that the Malaysian palm oil sector had developed sustainably.